-In this article, I’ll talk about the benefits of herbal tea, how it can improve your overall well-being, some herbal tea remedies, and 30 types of herbal teas that you can enjoy.
+In this article, I’ll talk about the benefits of herbal tea, how it can improve your health and immune system, some herbal tea remedies, and 30 types of herbal teas that you can enjoy.

 First, let’s define herbal teas and discuss why they’re healthier than most of the drinks you consume every day—especially coffee!

 What You Will Learn

 - What Is Herbal Tea?

 - The Main Benefits of All Herbal Teas

 - 1. Chamomile or Camomile (calming herbal tea)

 - 2. Cinnamon herbal tea (immune system and more…)